 We cycled to Mont Saint Michel as part of a three-week cycle touring trip from Normandy to the Pyrenees in August of 2021.
-The UNESCO World Heritage Site had been on our list of places to visit for years and we finally had the opportunity to visit.
+The UNESCO World Heritage Site had been on our list of places to visit for years and we finally had the opportunity to visit it.
 Even better we were able to arrive by bike and use our bikes to get around over the couple of days we spent there.
 It definitely did not disappoint and we will be back there for another visit as soon as we can.
 Cycling at Mont Saint Michel is something we loved and would recommend to others.

-If you are considering either cycling at Mont Saint Michel or cycling to Mont Saint Michel as part of a longer trip; then this travel guide will help you get starting with your own planning.
+If you are considering either cycling at Mont Saint Michel or cycling to Mont Saint Michel as part of a longer trip; then this travel guide will help you get started with your own planning.
 There are plenty of options when it comes to cycling at this amazing location and riding a bike here is something people of all ages can enjoy.
-All the advice listed out below is based on our own experience and the research we did before arriving.
+All the advice listed below is based on our own experience and the research we did before arriving.
 You will also find details on all the other things you need to know before a visit.

 Facts about Mont Saint Michel

 As you arrive at Mont Saint Michel it strikes an imposing landmark on the relatively flat surroundings.
 It has been occupied and utilized for many centuries by monks, pilgrims, prisoners, and tourists alike.
 Here are some facts about this famous destination we found interesting.

 - The use of the island of Mont Saint Michel dates back to the 8th century.
 Building the abbey started in the 10th century

 - The island was fortified in the 13th century which helped keep attackers at bay during the 100-year war and French Wars of Religion

 - Monks occupied the island and abbey until they left in 1790 during the French Revolution

 - The island was used as a state prison, housing nearly 14,000 prisoners, until it closed in 1863